MS Delphin Review and Specifications

 - Pampa Cruises itinerary program also includes as destinations Patagonia, Chilean fjords and Transatlantic crossing between Brazil and Greece.

 Cabin categories on MS Delphin include:

-- (Decks 2-3-4) Inside and Oceanview cabins (porthole windows on Deck 3) have 2 bunk beds and double sofabed.
+- (Decks 2-3-4) Inside and Oceanview cabins (porthole windows on Deck 3) have 2 bunk beds and a double sofabed.

 - (Deck 2) Oceanview cabins have 2 bunk beds plus double sofabed.

 - (Boat Deck) cabins in categories "Comfort" (Komfortkabinen) and "Luxury" (Luxuskabinen) are with large windows, double bed (with separate mattresses), separate living-sleeping areas, premium furniture (sofa, armchair, coffee table), refrigerator (minibar).

 - (Boat Deck) Window Suites have large slanted windows, separate living room (luxury furniture, 2-seat dining table, minibar), bedroom (double bed with separate mattresses), bathroom (with whirlpool bathtub).

 - All staterooms have as standard amenities flat TV, radio, phone, electronic safe, hairdryer, writing desk (mirrored vanity table with chair), bedside tables and reading lamps, en-suite bathroom (washbasin, WC, shower), individually controlled air conditioning.